 - Continuing to think, “What am I?” focus on the I. What is the I?
 Where does it arise from?
 Seek the very depth of that I.

-- Continue to tune inwards as the question permeates your mind.
+- Continue to focus inwards as the question permeates your mind.

 - Eventually you will realise that the centre of the I, the point from which the question arises, is complete emptiness.
 And this is you.